 - Nutrition Field Training (PH Field Trng-NUTR) for NUTR650, 710, 730, and 735

 - Public Health Nursing Field Training (PH Field Trng-PHNU) for PHNU886

 Our office cannot provide any tax advice, only confirm and explain what we have reported.
 For more information about your ability to claim a tax deduction or tax credit, contact a tax professional.
 Also, you can visit the Internal Revenue Service’s web site at www.irs.gov.
-IRS Publication 970, “Tax Benefits for Education” is a very good resource for information on this topic.
+IRS Publication 970, “Tax Benefits for Education,” and IRS Bulletin 2006-72 are good resources for information on this topic.

 Tax Information for Scholarships and Fellowships

 This information is not intended as tax advice and you are encouraged to seek the assistance of a tax advisor.

 The Tax Reform Act of 1986 contained provisions regarding the federal income tax treatment of scholarships and fellowships.
 If you receive a scholarship or fellowship grant from the University or from any other source, you should be aware of the following:

 - Under federal tax law, only qualified scholarships or fellowships may be excluded from the recipient’s gross income.